PartnerRe and Axis launch deal charm offensive

-Bermuda-based reinsurers PartnerRe Ltd PRE.N and Axis Capital Holdings Ltd (AXS.N) are embarking on a public campaign this week to convince shareholders of the merits of their $13 billion merger, with their top executives leading the charge.
+June 1 Bermuda-based reinsurers PartnerRe Ltd and Axis Capital Holdings Ltd are embarking on a public campaign this week to convince shareholders of the merits of their $13 billion merger, with their top executives leading the charge.

-Exor SpA (EXOR.MI), the investment vehicle of Italy's Agnelli family, has attempted to derail the merger of the two companies by offering $6.8 billion for PartnerRe.
+Exor SpA, the investment vehicle of Italy's Agnelli family, has attempted to derail the merger of the two companies by offering $6.8 billion for PartnerRe.
 However, PartnerRe still maintains that Axis' offer is superior.

 PartnerRe and Axis have now decided to ask their respective shareholders to vote on the deal on July 24, according to people familiar with the matter who asked not to be identified because this information has not yet been released to the public.